Install an Odoo 11 Stack on Ubuntu 16.04

 archive_command: Local shell command to execute in order to archive a completed WAL file segment.

-max_wal_senders: Maximum number of concurrent connections from the Slave node.
+max_wal_senders: Maximum number of concurrent connections from the Standby node.

 wal_keep_segments: Minimum number of past log file segments kept in the

-pg_xlogdirectory, in case a standby server (Slave node) needs to fetch them for streaming replication.
+pg_xlogdirectory, in case a standby server (Standby node) needs to fetch them for streaming replication.

-hot_standby = on: Specifies that the Slave server can connect and run queries during recovery.
+hot_standby = on: Specifies that the Standby server can connect and run queries during recovery.

-Confirm that the Slave PostgreSQL service is not running:
+Confirm that the Standby PostgreSQL service is not running:

 sudo systemctl status postgresql